raspberrypilearning/music-player/en/step_2.md

 --- task ---

-**Test**

 When you make a change to a code block in the code editor panel, the simulator will restart.

+**Test your program**

-You should now hear the melody playing until it's done (and then looping because of the forever loop).
++ You should now hear the melody playing until it's done (and then looping because of the forever loop).

 --- /task ---